Rudy Ray Moore: Later career

 In 1990, Moore appeared on Big Daddy Kane's album Taste of Chocolate and Eric B. & Rakim's music video for "In The Ghetto".
 Four years later, he appeared on Method Man's album Tical and 2 Live Crew's album Back at Your Ass for the Nine-4.
 2 Live Crew attributed their use of obscenity-laden lyrics to Moore's act.
 After appearing on a 1995 episode of Martin titled "The Players Came Home", he reprised the Dolemite character for the intro of Busta Rhymes' album When Disaster Strikes...
 Snoop Dogg's 1999 album No Limit Top Dogg, and Ol' Dirty Bastard‘s 1999 music video "Got Your Money“, in which the rapper was digitally inserted into scenes of Dolemite.
 He again reprised Dolemite in the 2000 film Big Money Hustlas, a film created by and starring the rap-rock group Insane Clown Posse.
 In 2001, Moore was a featured guest in the intro of Busta Rhymes' album Genesis.
-Five years later, Moore voice-acted in the show Sons of Butcher, as Rudy in season 2.
+Five years later, Moore voice-acted in the show Sons of Butcher, as Rudy, and Joseph in season 2.
 Moore reprised the character Petey Wheatstraw on the 2008 song "I Live for the Funk", which featured Blowfly and Daniel Jordan.
 It marked the first time Blowfly and Moore collaborated on the same record together, as well as the 30-year anniversary of the movie Petey Wheatstraw; it was also the final recording Moore made before his death.

 Personal life

 Moore never married.
-His long-time manager, Donald Randall, said in 2012 that Moore had both female and male lovers.
-Entertainer Stanton Z. LaVey, a friend of Moore's, said in 2019 that Moore was "very much bisexual, if not gay", and that his Dolemite persona helped cover it up.
+His long-time manager, Donald Randel, and entertainer Stanton Z. LaVey, a friend of Moore's, said in 2019 that Moore was "very much bisexual, if not gay", and that his Dolemite persona helped cover it up.

 Death

-On October 19, 2008, Moore died in Akron, Ohio, of complications from diabetes.
-His mother, two brothers, a sister, a daughter, and grandchildren survived him.
+On October 19, 2008, Moore died in Toledo, Ohio, of complications from diabetes.
+His mother, two brothers, two sisters, a daughter, and grandchildren survived him.

 Legacy

 He came to be regarded as a major influence by many later rap stars.
 Snoop Dogg said that "without Rudy Ray Moore, there would be no Snoop Dogg, and that's for real."

 On June 7, 2018, it was announced that Craig Brewer would direct Dolemite Is My Name from a script by Scott Alexander and Larry Karaszewski with Netflix producing and distributing and Eddie Murphy starring as Moore.
 Later that month, the rest of the principal cast was announced.
 In July 2018, Chris Rock and Ron Cephas Jones joined the cast.
 Principal photography began on June 12, 2018.
 In August 2019, the trailer was released.
 The film premiered at the Toronto International Film Festival on September 7, 2019, and received a limited release on October 4, 2019, before digital streaming on October 25, 2019.

-In January 2022, a detailed biography, Thank You For Letting Me Be Myself: The Authorized Biography of Rudy Ray Moore aka Dolemite by Mark Jason Murray, was released.
-It was noted as the definitive story on Moore's entire life, career and legacy.
+In January 2022, a detailed biography, Thank You for Letting Me Be Myself: The Authorized Biography of Rudy Ray Moore aka Dolemite by Mark Jason Murray, was released.